reet-workshop/reet-workshop.github.io/index.md

 Activity summaries (maximum 2 pages + appendix) will describe a teaching activity and in a separate appendix provide the materials needed to reproduce that activity in the classroom.
 Workshop participants, **including paper authors**, will be encouraged to submit a RE activity.
 RE activities will focus on one or more RE skills, define target audience and learning goals, provide step-by-step guidelines for conducting the activity, including student hand-outs or associated slides, describe the context of the activity, and briefly comment on its prior use in the classroom.

 RE activities will be documented using a predefined format.
 Templates for activity summaries are available for [LaTeX](./activity-templates/REET-activity-template.tex) ([sample PDF generated from LaTeX template](./activity-templates/REET-activity-template.pdf)) and for [Microsoft Word](./activity-templates/REET-activity-template.doc).
 These are based on the RE'20 conference submission templates.

+Accepted RE activity summaries will be included in the (new!) repository of [Activities for Teaching Requirements Engineering](./activities/). which is hosted by the REET Workshop organizers.
+These activities are freely available under a Creative Commons license.
+Authors of accepted activities will be invited to present their RE activity at the REET workshop; however, activity summaries will not be published in the workshop proceedings.

 ### Submission Requirements